 In 2012 I was commissioned to illustrate the official maps of Westeros and Essos for the world of Game of Thrones.
-Each map is 3 feet by 2 feet in size, 72 square feet of maps in total, and you can get the full set of posters here.
+Each map is 3 feet by 2 feet in size, 72 square feet of maps in total.

 If you’d like to know more about the process behind the maps, click through to read the articles.
 The maps are all © George RR Martin, 2012, used with permission